When it comes to deciding how your content should get translated in the Smartling platform, you have full flexibility.

 Smartling even supports the combination of machine translation with proofreading by a human linguist.

-Combined with a human editing step (usually referred to as MTPE, or Machine Translation Post-Editing), machine translation can produce good results for content that is not highly creative but requires a literal, straightforward translation.
+Combined with a human editing step (often referred to as MTPE, or Machine Translation Post-Editing), machine translation can produce good results for content that is not highly creative but requires a literal, straightforward translation.

 You can learn more about these workflow options, as well as their advantages and disadvantages here.